How to Test Mosquitto MQTT Broker in JMeter: Detailed Guide

 There are several steps:

 - Connect to an MQTT broker with enabled TLS encryption for the data transport (use MQTT protocol version 3.1.1).
-You can request a free 14-day cloud or 30-day on-prem Pro Mosquitto trial to test advanced MQTT broker functionalities.
+Sign up for the Cedalo MQTT Platform to test advanced Pro Mosquitto MQTT broker functionalities alongside the Management Center for Mosquitto web UI.

 - Complete authentication with username and password